Essential road-warrior travel technology for geeks

 Chromecast is normally a bad idea when travelling and using public wifi.
 By design, anyone on your network can control your stream and fuck with you by pausing your stream and changing the volume.

-Chromecast plus a portable router is a much better idea.
+Chromecast plus a portable travel router is a much better idea.
 Easily stream Netflix, Youtube etc with minimal fuss.
 I need to test Netflix using a non-public VPN to see if that works; but all the major VPN providers are blocked by netflix now.

 Nintendo Switch + Portable Dock